restarone/comfortable-mexican-sofa-docs/Upgrading-ComfortableMexicanSofa.md

 It's also a good idea to run `rails generate comfy:cms` to update the initializer or image/css/js assets (if using Rails3.0).
 Sometimes you'll need to create migrations to adjust the database.
 Generally it happens during major and minor version changes.
 Meaning that upgrade from 1.1.5 to 1.2.2 will probably require a migration, but 1.1.5 to 1.1.9 will not.
 If upgrading several minor version you'll need to apply all database migrations sequentially.

+---

 ## Upgrading to 1.6.11
 Discovered a crappy paperclip default that now corrected with `config.upload_file_options`.
-Now default attachment url is set to `/system/:class/:id/:attachment/:style/:filename` instead of `/system/:attachment/:id/:style/:filename`.
+Now default attachment `url` is set to `/system/:class/:id/:attachment/:style/:filename` instead of `/system/:attachment/:id/:style/:filename`.
 This means you'll need to move directories to adjust for this change.
 Not a problem if you never uploaded any files through CMS, or have your own override in place.

 ## Upgrading from 1.5.x to 1.6.0
 * Replaced Wymeditor with elRTE.